chairunisarj/Project_COVID19data/README.md

 This is the project where I hone my skills

 The 'Covid Portfolio Project.sql' use the data from https://ourworldindata.org/covid-deaths from January 1st 2020 to November 27th 2021.
+I divide the data into two excel files 'CovidDeaths.xlsx' and 'CovidVaccinations.xlsx'